OpenLI-NZ/openli/doc/ProvisionerDoc.md

                            connections
 * mediationport         -- the port to listen on for incoming mediator connections

+If you need to disable interception of RTP comfort noise packets (because they are considered invalid by the agency decoders), you can do so using the following option key:

+* voip-ignorecomfort    -- if set to 'yes', RTP comfort noise packets are ignored by OpenLI.

 Agencies are expressed as a YAML sequence with a key of `agencies:`.
 Each sequence item represents a single agency and must contain the following